 Your Company: A Decisive Voice

-How The Process Works:Each qualified student must participate in two six-month internships at different MECOP companies before graduation.
+Student SelectionEach qualified student must participate in two six-month internships at different member companies before graduation.
 Students are selected into the program at the end of their sophomore year.

 To be admitted to the MECOP program, students must cross two important hurdles:

-- Students must meet high academic standards of their respective engineering departments
+- Students must meet high academic standards of their respective departments via a screening process provided by university faculty

-- The application process is very competitive and not all applicants are accepted
+- The interview process is very competitive and not all qualified applicants are accepted

-In their first year of upper division courses (junior year), students are required to take several plant tours of member companies to familiarize themselves with the wide variety of internship opportunities.
+During the summer while on their internships, interns are encouraged to attend multiple plant tours of member companies to familiarize themselves with the wide variety of internship opportunities.

 Each January, juniors and seniors participate in the Placement process, where students are interviewed by the company representatives and internship placements are finalized.